TechAtNYU/demodays/README.md

 ##How do I update the archive with last month's demos?

 1. Get info:
-  - from header.html: Date, address, RSVP link
+  - from [header.html](https://github.com/TechAtNYU/demodays/blob/master/_includes/header.html#L11): Date, address, RSVP link
-  - from variables.less: @accent and @accentBold
+  - from [variables.less](https://github.com/TechAtNYU/demodays/blob/master/lib/css/_less/variables.less#L8): @accent and @accentBold
-  - from speaker.markdown: Speaker name and information
+  - from speaker.markdown: Speaker name and information [example](https://raw.githubusercontent.com/TechAtNYU/demodays/d11de2bb82cb807b5f68257c7063f3e2ace70837/_includes/speaker.markdown)
-  - from copy.markdown: List of demos and people
+  - from copy.markdown or from other data source: List of demos and people [example](https://raw.githubusercontent.com/TechAtNYU/demodays/dbab8ad2862f7b58e5786975b2e6e44d41a99cf6/_includes/copy.markdown)
 2. Create main page in `_posts` named after date
 3. Update YAML with appropriate data
 4. Create folder in `_posts/demos` named after date
-5. Create a markdown file named after date and project name for each project
+5. Create a markdown file named after date and project name for each project.
+You will probably need to do research to get the presenters correctly...
 6. Update each file's YAML with appropriate data
 7. Add CSS classes with the right colors in archive.less
 8. Add appropriate greyscaled image to `/lib/img/archive` and name in the format Mon-Year.jpg (see #4 below)